 9) If RX diversity is not supported, ensure the polarisation match is achieved among test antenna(s) and the OTA AAS BS under test, in order to maximaze the power at the BS receiver.

 10) For reference channels applicable to the BS, measure the appropriate performance metric for the requirement as described in clause 8 of TS 25.141 [10].

 8.3.6 Test requirements

 <Unchanged sections omitted>

 8.4.5.2 Procedure

-OTA test requires correct use of an appropriate test facility which has been calibrated and is capable of performing measurements within the measurement uncertainties in subclause 4.1.2.4.